Deltares-research/1672/README.md

 Inventory of required steps for users to participate in mapathons.

+### How to Mapathon

+Preparation (internal):
+  Teams
+  - Participants should be divided into teams (how many should be in one team? around 5?)
+  - Create a simple sign up sheet, where participants can choose their own teams Tasks
+  - Decide on what tasks the participants should execute

+Preparation (external):
+  Send participants an email with some preparatory tasks:
+    - Sign-up sheet for teams
+    - GIS tutorial

+Execution:
+  Explain the goal of the mapathon
+  Introduce participants to the set-up (i.e. SpatialChat) Give a short GIS tutorial
+  Assign participants to tasks

+ Wrap-Up
+  Ask for feedback
+  Show what has been achieved
+  Explain what the next steps would be and how they could be involved further if the wanted to be

 ### Tutorial

 To the point steps for users to get up to speed with the necessities of using the MCF.